Nominating and Corporate Governance Committee Charter

 - Reviewing periodically the succession planning for the Chief Executive Officer and other executive officers, reporting its findings and recommendations to the Board, and working with the Board in evaluating potential successors to these executive management positions;

-- Reviewing governance related stockholder proposals and recommending Board responses;
+- Reviewing any stockholder proposals properly submitted for action at the annual meeting of stockholders and recommending Board responses;

-- Overseeing compliance by the Board and its committees with applicable laws and regulations, including those promulgated by the Securities and Exchange Commission and the Nasdaq Rules or the NYSE Rules, as applicable;
+- Overseeing compliance by the Board and its committees with applicable laws and regulations, including those promulgated by the Securities and Exchange Commission and the Nasdaq Rules;

-- Reviewing its own charter and processes on an annual basis;
+- Reviewing, and recommending changes if appropriate to the Board with respect to, its own charter, structure, membership requirements and processes on an annual basis;

 Board Composition, Evaluation and Nominating Activities

-- Reviewing and making recommendations to the Board regarding the composition and size of the Board and determine the relevant criteria (including any minimum qualifications) for Board membership including issues of character, integrity, judgment, diversity, age, independence, skills, education, expertise, business acumen, business experience, length of service, understanding of the Company's business, other commitments and the like;
+- Reviewing and making recommendations to the Board regarding the composition and size of the Board, and determining the relevant criteria (including any minimum qualifications) for Board membership including issues of character, integrity, judgment, diversity, age, independence, skills, education, expertise, business acumen, business experience, length of service, understanding of the Company's business, other commitments and the like;

-- Establishing procedures for the submission of candidates for election to the Board (including recommendations by stockholders of the Company);
+- Establishing and periodically reviewing procedures for the submission of candidates for election to the Board (including recommendations by stockholders of the Company);

 - Establishing procedures for identifying and evaluating nominees for Director;

-- Reviewing and recommending candidates for election to the Board at the annual meeting of stockholders in compliance with the Company's policies and procedures for consideration of Board candidates;
+- Reviewing and recommending candidates for election to the Board at the annual meeting of stockholders or at any special meeting of stockholders at which one or more directors are to be elected, in compliance with the Company's policies and procedures for consideration of Board candidates;

-- Reviewing and making recommendations to the Board with respect to the Directors' stock option grants under the 2009 Equity Incentive Plan and any proposed amendments thereto, subject to obtaining stockholder approval of any amendments as required by applicable law or the Nasdaq Rules or the NYSE Rules, as applicable;
+- Reviewing and making recommendations to the Board with respect to the Directors' stock option grants under the 2010 Equity Incentive Plan (as amended) and any proposed amendments thereto, subject to obtaining stockholder approval of any amendments as required by applicable law or the Nasdaq Rules;

-- Making recommendations for continuing education of Board members;
+- Evaluating and making recommendations for continuing education activities of Board members;

-- Periodically reviewing the charter and composition of each Board committee and making recommendations to the Board for the creation of additional Board committees or the change in mandate or dissolution of Board committees;
+- Periodically reviewing the charter, size and composition of each Board committee and making recommendations to the Board for the creation of additional Board committees or a change in mandate or dissolution of Board committees;

 - Recommending to the Board persons to be members of the various Board committees;